B. Sivakumar (admiral): Flag rank

 On promotion to flag rank, Sivakumar was appointed Additional Director General (Tech) of Project Seabird.
 He then moved to Mumbai as the Chief Staff Officer (Technical) to the Flag Officer Commanding-in-Chief Western Naval Command.
 On 24 February 2021, he was appointed the Admiral Superintendent of Naval Dockyard (Mumbai) (ASD Mumbai).
 After a year-long tenure, he moved to NHQ as the Assistant Chief of Materiel (Information Technology & Systems).
 For his tenure as ASD Mumbai, he was awarded the Ati Vishisht Seva Medal on 26 January 2022.

 In 2023, he was promoted to the rank of Vice Admiral and appointed Programme Director of the Advanced Technology Vessel Project.
-After a short tenure, he took over as the Controller Warship Production and Acquisition (CWP&A)from Vice Admiral Kiran Deshmukh on 1 January 2024.
+After a short tenure, he took over as the Controller of Warship Production and Acquisition (CWP&A) from Vice Admiral Kiran Deshmukh on 1 January 2024.
 A year later, on 30 January 2025, he relinquished charge of CWP&A to Vice Admiral Rajaram Swaminathan and took over as the Director General Naval Projects (Visakhapatnam) the next day from Vice Admiral Srinivasan Gopinathan.

 On 1 November 2025, he was appointed Chief of Materiel, a principal staff officer (PSO) at NHQ.
 He took over from Vice Admiral Kiran Deshmukh.
 He is the Senior most Technical Officer in the Indian Navy.